Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Derivation of the Coherence-Mediated Envelope and QFI

-This shows that the QFI scales linearly with thermal occupation $\bar{n}_a(T)$, quadratically with the effective interaction strength $\lambda\tau$, and linearly with the probe photon number $|\alpha|^2$, highlighting the bosonic amplification inherent in the coherence-mediated approach.
+This shows that the QFI scales linearly with thermal occupation $\bar{n}_a(T)$, quadratically with the effective interaction strength $\lambda\tau$, and linearly with the probe photon number $|\alpha|^2$, highlighting the bosonic amplification inherent in the CM approach.